tocisz/homepage-data/posts_source/013-Binary-numeric-screen-mode.md

 clock signals.

-This functionality is available in RAMB8BWER primitive of Spartan-6 and `debug_ram` is just a wrapper of a primitive in Spartan-6 library.
+This functionality is available in RAMB8BWER primitive of Spartan-6 and `debug_ram` is just a wrapper of a primitive from Spartan-6 library.

 Having separate clock signals in two ports of RAM module is very useful.
 It enables it to act as a buffer between logic being debugged and `display`